Shop

 Photography courtesy of New England Brewing Co.

-On a recent episode of Untappd’s Drinking Socially podcast, host Harrison Hickok recommended we try G-Bot.
+On an episode of Untappd’s Drinking Socially podcast, host Harrison Hickok recommended we try G-Bot.
 This Imperial IPA from New England Brewing Co.
 (NEBCO) has a pretty incredible story.